wspringer/barhandles/README.md

 ### Change log

+* `v0.4.1`: Add support for adding behaviour of other directives
 * `v0.4.0`: Support for `{{#if}}` and optionals.
 * `v0.3.0`: Support for extracting a schema.
 * `v0.2.0`: Initial version